 oedema has decreased the finger tips can be enclosed in the dressing.

 Referral to hand therapy is vital.

-interpreter etc.) and plan of ongoing care.
+A summary post dressing change should be documented including: pain relief/ sedation and effect, non-pharmacological techniques and effect, parental involvement, wound assessment, dressing product utilised, staff present (including allied health, interpreter etc.) and plan of ongoing care.
 See Nursing Documentation Clinical Guideline for further information.

 plays a vital role in burn healing, minimising complications of care and

 meeting the increased metabolic demands associated with paediatric patients

 with burns.
 A diet high in protein, calcium, energy and micronutrients (in

 particular Zinc and Vitamin C) has been shown to be most beneficial for wound

 healing.
 Children should be encouraged to eat and drink foods high in these